 Rod Tuazon is a real estate broker in California and holds a J.D. from the Colleges of Law, an M.B.A. from Regis University, and a B.S. from the University of Santo Tomas.
 His goal is to become an advocate for those who are unable to navigate the legal system and defend their rights and to encourage increased participation in future study abroad programs at the Colleges of Law.
-The opinions expressed in this piece are his own.

 There are many stories and humbling experiences to share in describing my educational trip to the country.
 One of them was our visit to the Apartheid Museum where it reminded me of the Truth and Reconciliation Commission (TRC).
 Was it perhaps inevitable that truth could have been traded for justice?

 Instituted by Nelson Mandela and chaired by Desmond Tutu, TRC was a massive exploration into South Africa’s human rights abuses between 1960 and 1994.

 Many regarded TRC as a “model of effective conflict resolution.”
 In order to implement “restorative justice”, South Africa’s primary goal in rebuilding and unifying a scarred nation was to “restore broken relationships with healing, harmony, and reconciliation.”
 This includes providing a platform for the oppressed and their oppressors to share their experiences during Apartheid.

 TRC offered amnesty to “849 out of 7,112 applicants who gave full disclosures of atrocities they committed and recommended long term reparations and short-term relief payments to victims.”